Hello and welcome to my Nitro Santoku snowboard review.

 Butters

 So buttery it's almost too buttery.
 Almost too easy to butter.
 Just had that feeling like it was too squishy.
-Usually I find the easier the better, and this is super easy to butter, and all round very good, but just that feeling like it was almost too easy.
+Usually I find the easier the better, and this is super easy to butter, and all round very good, but just that feeling like it was too easy to overpower.

 Score Breakdown and Final Verdict